djmosc/advanced-custom-fields-widget-relationship-field-add-on/README.md

 ## Select desired widgets from the page level

 Assuming you applied the ACF Field Group to the `page` post type, in WP Admin, go to `Pages`, then edit a page.
 You should have a new relationship field for each sidebar using acf-widget.
-Select the widgets you`d like to display on that page.
-Select `----Inherit from Parent----` to include all of the parent page`s widgets.
+Select the widgets you'd like to display on that page.
+Select `----Inherit from Parent----` to include all of the parent page's widgets.
 Drag the options around to sort them in your preferred order.

 ## Edit your template`s sidebar file(s)